|

 getting

-things for free or cheap, if wireless companies don't make money, they
+things for free or at deep discounts, if wireless companies don't make

 that you'll pay.
 This is used to help recoup their costs.